 Anybody with a reasonable understanding of math, the US tax code, and the typical earnings cycle of a physician can quickly see that one of the greatest gifts the government has ever given physicians is the ability to use tax-deferred retirement accounts.
-Despite this, there are many people out there that would try to convince you otherwise.
+Despite this, some would try to convince you otherwise.

-Sometimes these people have ulterior motives, wanting you to pull money out of your retirement accounts in order to purchase an investment or insurance product that will pay them a big commission.
-Others, including at least one prominent radio host, advocate that you always use a tax-free (Roth) account preferentially when available.
-Even well-meaning folks may cause you to worry unnecessarily about large required minimum distributions, investing fees, difficulties accessing money in retirement accounts prior to age 59 ½, and rising taxes.
+Sometimes these people have ulterior motives, wanting you to pull money out of your retirement accounts to purchase an investment or insurance product that will pay them a big commission.
+Others, including at least one prominent radio host, advocate that you always use a tax-free (Roth) account preferentially when it's available.
+Even well-meaning folks may cause you to worry unnecessarily about large Required Minimum Distributions, investing fees, difficulties accessing money in retirement accounts prior to age 59 ½, and rising taxes.

 Will a Doctor Benefit from Tax-Deferred Retirement Accounts?

-However, the truth is that for most physicians, the very best place to invest their next dollar is inside a tax-deferred retirement account such as their employer’s 401(k), 403(b), defined benefit/cash balance plan, or a 457(b).
-And, for the self-employed physician, an individual 401(k) or cash balance plan.
+The truth is, that for most physicians, the very best place to invest their next dollar is inside a tax-deferred retirement account, such as their employer’s 401(k), 403(b), defined benefit/cash balance plan, or 457(b).
+And, for the self-employed physician, it's an individual 401(k) or cash balance plan.

 The Difference Between Tax-Deferred and Tax-Free